mathspp/mathspp/pages/02.blog/03.til/078.context-variables/item.md

 print(name.get())  # Rodrigo
 ```

-As per the documentation, context variables should be declared at the top level of your module, and never inside methods or functions.
+As per the documentation, context variables should be declared at the top level of your module, and never inside closures.
+In practice, this means you should be careful and never _create_ context variables inside methods or functions.

 ### Default value